Istanbul is a fascinating city that straddles right between Asia and Europe. Istanbul is a major city in the country of Turkey.

 No, Istanbul is one of the most famous examples, but there are a few other cities around the world that straddle two continents, such as Atyrau in Kazakhstan and Orenburg in Russia.

 At A Bus On A Dusty Road, we talk about everything about travel, life, and ex-pat living.
 We are all about “Living Life As A Global Citizen.”
 We explore social, cultural, and economic issues and travel.

 Subscribe to our A Bus On A Dusty Road YouTube Channel filled with great videos and information by clicking here.

 What Makes Istanbul So Special?

 As a transcontinental city, it is simple, unique, and memorable.
-It is also an ancient city home to the Roman empire and, in fact, over four to three other empires.
-For a long time, the ottoman empire controlled Istanbul as it was at the center of the arts.
-It’s simple as a city with a fantastic skyline that offers anyone visiting a lot of great things to do.
+It is also an ancient city home to the Roman Empire and, in fact, over four to three other empires.
+The Ottoman Empire controlled Istanbul for a long time as it was at the center of the arts.
+It’s as simple as a city with a fantastic skyline that offers anyone visiting a lot of great things to do.

 Why Was Constantinople Renamed To Istanbul?

 The city of Constantinople was officially renamed Istanbul in the 1930s.
 Before this time, many people used the name Istanbul, but only part of the city was within the old city walls.
 Constantinople was named after the Roman Emperor Constantine, who was credited with bringing Christianity to the Roman Empire.